nashrah3012/Antibiotic-Resistance/README.md

   Simulates hospital infection control scenarios using dual antibiotic application strategies.

 - `identifying_bacteria_species.ipynb`
-  Identifies antibiotics and their associated producer species based on experimental data from our class lab session.
+  Identifies antibiotics and their associated producer species based on PCR test and gram-staining from our lab sessions.

 ## 🛠️ Tools & Technologies